Geology for Rock Climbers

 There are three primary categories of rocks on earth:

-Sedimentary rocks are one of three geologic rock classifications discussed in the article.
+Sedimentary rocks are one of the three geologic rock classifications discussed in the article.
 Many popular rock climbing sites are composed of sedimentary rocks.
 For instance, the sandstones and siltstones of the popular bouldering site, Stoney Point Park in Chatsworth, California, are sedimentary formations.
 And sedimentary rocks are a result of one or two processes: 1) the gradual consolidation of other loose particles, which form “Clastic Rocks,” and 2) precipitation from solutions forming “Chemical Rocks.”
-Depositional environments can be marine or land based.
+Depositional environments can be marine or land-based.
 And typical sedimentary rock climbing sites, are the types which form by the deposition of various earth materials.

-Chemical sedimentary rocks classify according to chemical composition, deposition, texture and environment.
+Chemical sedimentary rocks classify according to chemical composition, deposition, texture, and environment.
 Common examples are limestone, dolomite, coal, and more.
-Limestone is another marine sediment, which tends to be friable and weak compared to shale, siltstone and sandstone.
+Limestone is another marine sediment, which tends to be friable and weak compared to shale, siltstone, and sandstone.
 Consequently, it doesn’t make for a good rock climbing formation.
 Rock climbing handholds easily weather away, and anchor bolts aren’t likely to bear a proper load.
 On the other hand, limestone does have a calcium carbonate composition, just like rock climbing chalk.
-In fact, natural chalk is a fine grained type of calcium carbonate, and can be used for the same purpose.
+In fact, natural chalk is a fine-grained type of calcium carbonate and can be used for the same purpose.

 Furthermore, limestone formations are known for their juxtaposition to shale and sandstone formations, due to a geological sequence called transgression and regression.
-As a result, perhaps one who studies geology for rock climbers, can benefit from the use of a natural chalk source, as well as an enjoyable shale and sandstone site nearby.
+As a result, perhaps one who studies geology for rock climbers can benefit from the use of a natural chalk source, as well as an enjoyable shale and sandstone site nearby.

 Intrusive igneous rocks, or plutonic igneous rocks, form below the ground surface by large pools of magma.
 Giant bodies of magma inside other rocks or sediments identify as batholiths.
 And these batholiths chill overtime to produce igneous rocks.
 Then-after, either the surrounding sediments erode away, or the rock gets uplifted and outcropped for rock climbers to conquer.
 There are various types of igneous rocks with a diversity of mineral compositions and crystal grain sizes.
 Consequently, the earth’s pressure and length of crystallization time play a significant role in the type of igneous rock produced.
 For instance, the faster the magma cools, the smaller the crystal grains tend to be.
 Whereas a slower crystallization time frame generally results in larger grains.
 Earth pressures additionally impact crystallization, as well as the mineral composition of the rock.